niceguy4/8812au-20210629/README.md

 ### Issue:
   * Device no showing up in Kali Linux

-  * Device showing up but not collecting/catching clients
+  * Device shows up in Kali but does not collect/capture clients

 My setup is Windows 11 running virtual machine using VMWare for Kali (kali-linux-2024.2-vmware-amd64).